csrs/flosscoach/README.md

 - [PostgreSQL](https://www.postgresql.org/)
 - [GitLab CI](https://about.gitlab.com/product/continuous-integration/)

+## Contribute
+Want to contribute and not sure how to start?
+Please read the [Contribute.md](contribute.md) We are happy to welcome new contributors.

 ## Build status
 ![Gitlab pipeline status](https://img.shields.io/gitlab/pipeline/flosscoach/flosscoach.svg)

 ## Code style
 We recommend using [Rails-Style-Guide](https://github.com/rubocop-hq/rails-style-guide) as a coding style

-## Contribute
+## Authors and contacts
-Want to contribute and not sure how to start?
-Please read the [Contribute.md](contribute.md)

-We are happy to welcome new contributors.
+FLOSScoach was idealized as part of a research.
+The main contact points are:
+Igor Steinmacher @igorsteinmacher
+Igor Wiese @igorwiese
+Felipe Fronchetti @fronchetti
+Marco Gerosa